pocket-ninja/pocketninja-frontend/_docs/pp.md

 ### Third Party Services

-Our Services may contain third party tracking and data collection and analytics tools from our service providers, examples of which include Firebase, Amplitude Analytics, Appsflyer.
+Our Services may contain third party tracking, data sources, data collection and analytics tools from our service providers, examples of which include Firebase, YouTube, Amplitude Analytics, Appsflyer, Tenjin.
 A list of the third parties that operate in our Services can be found in the Appendix A below.
 Such third parties may use cookies, APIs, and SDKs in our Services to enable them to collect and analyze user and device related data and information on our behalf.
 The third parties may have access to and collect data and information about you, such as your device identifier, IDFA (Identifier for advertisers), locale (specific location where a given language is spoken), geo-location information, IP address, application usage, access and session times, applications present on the device or in use at a particular time on the device, and your viewing of and interactions with advertising, for the purpose of providing their services, including, for example, enabling, providing and delivering advertising as described in further detail below.
 The privacy policies of our service providers may include additional terms and disclosures regarding their data collection and use practices and tracking technologies, and we encourage you to check those privacy policies to learn more about their data collection and use practices, use of cookies and other similar tracking technologies.

 ### How We May Disclose Your Information to Third Parties